beatdock/Getting-and-cleaning-data-project/CodeBook.md

      * kurtosis(): kurtosis of the frequency domain signal
      * bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
      * angle(): Angle between to vectors.
-* See the "feauters_info.txt" file in the "UCI HAR Dataset.zip" for further details.
+* See the `feauters_info.txt` file in the `UCI HAR Dataset.zip` for further details.
-* You can see the complete list of vairables in the "features.txt" file in the "UCI HAR Dataset.zip"
+* You can see the complete list of vairables in the `features.txt` file in the `UCI HAR Dataset.zip`

 #Tidy data